Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 * **Exploding gradients** occur when the **gradients used to update the weights** during backpropagation **grow exponentially**, leading to extremely large updates.
 This can cause the model to become unstable, with weights taking on very large values, and **often leads to the model failing to converge** during training.
 More common in deep networks, especially in Recurrent Neural Networks (RNNs), where gradients are propagated back through many layers (or time steps).
 * **Bias shift** refers to the **gradual movement or shift in the bias term** of a neural network during training **due to the updates applied by the optimisation algorithm** (e.g., gradient descent).
 If this shift is significant, it **might affect** the model's **ability to learn effectively**.
 One of the symptoms of bias shift is when the network starts to consistently predict one class over others or when the loss does not reduce as expected.
 * The **dying ReLU problem** occurs when **neurons** in a neural network **consistently output zero for any input**.
 This typically happens when a ReLU neuron’s weights are updated in such a way that its input is always negative, causing it to output zero and stop contributing to the model ("dying").
 ReLU variants allow a small, non-zero gradient when the input is negative to mitigate this.
+* **Attention Mechanisms** in neural networks are techniques designed to help models **focus on specific parts of the input data that are most relevant** to the current task.
+They **dynamically weigh the importance of different parts of the input**, allowing the model to handle complex, long-range dependencies and context-sensitive information effectively.
+Attention mechanisms are particularly useful in tasks like natural language processing (NLP), where understanding the relationships between words in a sentence is crucial.
+* **Self-Attention (or Scaled Dot-Product Attention)** is a type of attention mechanism where a model **computes the attention scores between all pairs of positions in a sequence** (e.g., words in a sentence).
+This allows the model **to consider the relationship between each word and every other word** in the sequence, making it effective in capturing dependencies regardless of their distance from each other.
+* **Attention Heads** are **components of self-attention mechanisms**.
+Multiple attention heads can be used in parallel, allowing the model **to focus on different parts of the input simultaneously**.
+Each head applies a separate attention mechanism, and their outputs are concatenated and transformed to create the final output of the attention layer.
+* **Transformation in Attention Mechanisms** refers to the **linear transformations applied to the inputs** in an attention mechanism.
+Typically, three linear transformations are applied to create three vectors: Query (Q), Key (K), and Value (V).
+The attention scores are computed as the dot product between the Query and Key vectors, and these scores are **used to weight the Value vectors**.
+This process enables the model to focus on the most relevant parts of the input for the current task.

 ###### Table of activation functions:
 |<div align="center">Grouped by type</div>|